vinutha-codespace/Rag_model/README.md

 Can be compiled with pdflatex to produce a professional document.

 Setup Instructions
-To run the project on Windows with Python 3.12.4:
+To run the project on linux with Python 3.12.4:

-Clone the repository:git clone https://github.com/tyagaraj-raj-2007/hr_chatbot.git
-cd hr_chatbot

 Create and activate a virtual environment:python -m venv venv .\venv\Scripts\activate